-The short-term borrowing with Parent Bank is interest bearing and has a 60-day term.
-Interest rate on this payable is 4.87% for the year ended December 31, 2022.
+The short-term borrowing with Parent Bank denominated in USD is interest bearing and has a sixty day term.
+The outstanding loan amounting to P3.8 billion has an interest rate ranging from 5.78% to 5.85% per annum.
+Interest rate on this payable is repriced monthly.

-The long-term borrowing with Parent Bank is interest bearing and has a 3-year term.
-The outstanding loan amounting to P6.13 million was availed on December 15, 2022 with an interest rate of 4.45% per annum.
+The long-term borrowing with Parent Bank denominated in AUD is interest bearing and has a two year term.
+The outstanding loan amounting to P0.8 billion has an interest rate ranging from 3.75% to 4.82% per annum.
 Interest rate on this payable is repriced monthly.

-The interest expense incurred by the Bank arising from these borrowings amounted to P23.39 million for the year ended December 31, 2022 (2021: Nil).
-Accrued interest payable, shown as part of under 'Accrued Interest, Taxes and Other Expenses' account in the statements of financial position amounted to P12.13 million and nil, as at December 31, 2022 and 2021, respectively.
+The interest expense incurred by the Bank arising from these borrowings amounted to P362.4 million for the year ended December 31, 2023 (2022: P23.4 million).
+Accrued interest payable, shown as part of under 'Accrued Interest, Taxes and Other Expenses' account in the statements of financial position amounted to P26.5 million and P12.1 million, as at December 31, 2023 and 2022, respectively.

-- Long -Term Borrowing with CTBC Bank Co.
-Ltd Singapore Branch This is an interest-bearing borrowing and has a 3-year term which pre-terminated in December 2022.
-This was availed on December 21, 2021 with interest rates ranged from 1.10% to 5.28% per annum.
-Interest incurred during the year ended December 31, 2022 and 2021 amounting to P49.40 million and nil, respectively.
-Accrued interest payable amounted to P2.49 million and P0.19 million, respectively. - Current Deposits with Entities under Common Control Deposits with CTBC Bank Co., LTD Hongkong Branch was recorded as part of 'Due from Other Banks' account in the statements of financial position.
-This account is due and demandable and non-interest bearing.
+- Long-term Borrowing with CTBC Bank Co.
+Ltd Singapore Branch This is an interest-bearing borrowing and has a 3-year term which was pre-terminated in December 2022.
+This was availed on December 21, 2021 with interest rates ranging from 1.10% to 5.28% per annum.
+Interest incurred during the year ended December 31, 2023 and 2022 amounting to nil and P79.3 million, respectively.
+Accrued interest payable amounted to nil and P2.49 million, respectively. - Current Deposits with Entities under Common Control Deposits with CTBC Bank Co., LTD Hongkong Branch was recorded as part of 'Due from Other Banks' account in the statements of financial position.
+This account is due and demandable and noninterest bearing.
 Also, these are unsecured and without impairment.